in Systemic Constellations 2023 (Year 2)

-The Applied Training 2022 includes 4 training modules, each three days long and 6 Zoom sessions (each three hours long).
+The Applied Training 2023 includes 4 training modules, each three days long and 3 full-day Zoom sessions.
 Modules 1 & 3 will be run in London and modules 2 & 4 will be run in Bristol.

 Facilitator Capacity & Orientation – Enabling Systemic Work to Flow Within